t-abbott/lin-kernighan/doc/notes.md

 for the best value of $k \in [1..d]$ found.

 ## Overview

-> talk about valid tour at every step
-> analogy with kadane's algorithm

 Consider a pair tours $T, T'$ with lengths $f(T), f(T')$ such that $f(T') < f(T)$.
 The Lin-Kernighan algorithm aims to transform $T$ into $T'$ by repeatedly replacing